cultural-impact-of-warfare

 Night attacks and surprise maneuvers were among the most powerful tools in the ancient commander’s arsenal.
 They allowed armies to overcome superior numbers, seize the initiative, and inflict crippling psychological damage.
 However, executing such operations required meticulous planning, reliable intelligence, and highly disciplined troops.
 The risks—friendly fire, disorganization, failure of communication—were ever-present, and many attempted night attacks ended in disaster.
 The commanders who succeeded earned lasting fame not only for their tactical brilliance but for their understanding of human nature.
 The study of ancient night attacks reminds us that victory in war often belongs not to the strongest, but to the most clever and the most daring.

-For further reading, see: Battle of Gaugamela on Britannica, Siege of Alesia on Livius, and "Night Battles in the Ancient World" by A. D. Lee (JSTOR).
+For further reading, see: Battle of Gaugamela on Britannica, Siege of Alesia on Livius, “Night Battles in the Ancient World” by A. D. Lee (JSTOR), and Roman Legionary Training on World History Encyclopedia.